rjwehrle/cashflowjs/README.md

 # cashflowjs
 ## Description
-cashflowjs is a JavaScript NPM package that exposes helper methods to solve time value of money calculations.
+cashflowjs is a JavaScript NPM package that exposes utility functions to solve time value of money calculations.

 ### Features